lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 (More about reproducible research below)

-But, institutions should worry about resarch being reproducible and trustworthy, and some argue for it.
+But, institutions should worry about research being reproducible and trustworthy, and some argue for it.

 [![Faculty promotion must assess reproducibility](/images/2017-09-22-promotion-rr.png)](https://www.nature.com/news/faculty-promotion-must-assess-reproducibility-1.22596)